 - Downclocking, when it happens, is per core and for a short time after you have used particular instructions (e.g., ~2ms).

 - There are heavy and light instructions.
 Heavy instructions are those involving floating point operations or integer multiplications (since these execute on the floating point unit).
+It seems like the leading-zero-bits AVX-512 instructions are also considered heavy.
 Light instructions include integer operations other than multiplication, logical operations, data shuffling (such as vpermw and vpermd) and so forth.
 Heavy instructions are common in deep learning, numerical analysis, high performance computing, and some cryptography (i.e., multiplication-based hashing).
 Light instructions tend to dominate in text processing, fast compression routines, vectorized implementations of library routines such as memcpy in C or System.arrayCopy in Java, and so forth.

 The downclocking is determined on a per-core basis based on the license and the total number of active cores, on the same CPU socket, irrespective of the license of the other cores.
 That is, to determine the frequency of core under downclocking, you need only to know its license (determined by the type of instructions it runs) and count the number of cores where code is running.
 Thus you cannot downclock other cores on the same socket, other than the sibling logical core when hyperthreading is used, merely by running heavy and sustained AVX-512 instructions on one core.
 If you can isolate your heavy numerical work on a few cores (or just one), then the downclocking is limited to these cores.
 On linux, you can control which cores are running your processes using tools such as taskset or numactl.